krnlyng/fake_libc/README.md

 this requires ld.so to have no checks for hardfp / softfp mismatches

+## test_vibrator
+there is also an example which loads libhardware_legacy.so and initiates the vibrator.
+It requires one additional quirk (until i patch glibc or figure out another way) and that is to use relocation_packer from bionic/tools to modify libc++.so.

 # COMPILE
 compile test.so using the android build system compile libc.so using sb2 make